Lord's: Inter-war years and WWII

-Post–war years
+Post-war years

 Following the end of the war attendances at cricket matches grew.
-The gross attendance of 132,000 and the gate receipts of £43,000 for the Second Test of the 1948 Ashes series was a record for a Test match in England at that time.
+The gross attendance of 132,000 and the gate receipts of £43,000 at the Lord's Second Test of The 1948 Ashes series was a record for a Test match in England at that time.
 This demand necessitated further expansion of the ground, with the construction of the Warner Stand in 1958, which included snack bars and a press box.
-This stand was the work of the architect Kenneth Peacock and replaced an area of raised ground lined with trees from where it was traditionally possible to watch a match from the comfort of ones own carriage.
+This stand was the work of the architect Kenneth Peacock and replaced an area of raised ground lined with trees from where it was traditionally possible to watch a match from the comfort of one's own carriage.
 Prior to the construction of the Warner Stand, all stands at the ground were identified by letters of the alphabet.

-The record numbers of spectators who attended Test and County Championship matches began to decline by the end of the 1950s and cricket in England found itself from a position of 2.2 million paid County Championship spectators in 1947, dropping to 719,661 in 1963.
+The record numbers of spectators who attended Test and County Championship matches began to decline by the end of the 1950s and cricket in England found itself from a position of 2.2 million paid County Championship spectators in 1947, dropping to 719,661 by 1963.
 To arrest this decline, List A one-day cricket was introduced in 1963, with Lord's hosting its first List A match in the 1963 Gillette Cup between Middlesex and Northamptonshire and later hosted the final of the competition between Sussex and Worcestershire in front of a sell-out 24,000 crowd.
 It was the first such final held anywhere in the world.
-The tavern and its adjoining buildings were demolished in 1968 to make way for the construction of the Tavern Stand, again designed by Peacock.
+Lord's Tavern and its adjoining buildings were demolished in 1968 to make way for the construction of the Tavern Stand, again designed by Peacock.
 The tavern was subsequently re-sited next to the Grace Gates and was complemented with a banqueting hall.
 Lord's hosted its first One Day International (ODI) in 1972, with Australia defeating England by 5 wickets.
-Three years later Lord's hosted the final of the inaugural World Cup, with the West Indies triumphing over Australia.
+Three years later Lord's hosted the final of the inaugural men's World Cup, with the West Indies triumphing over Australia.
 Four years later, Lord's held the final of the 1979 World Cup, with the West Indies once against triumphing, this time against England.

 The first women's cricket match at Lord's took place in August 1976 when England and Australia played a 60-over ODI which England won by eight wickets.
-The opportunity to play a women's match at Lord's resulted from a campaign by Rachael Heyhoe Flint, and was given extra impetus by England's victory in the 1973 Women's Cricket World Cup.
-England had to wait another 11 years to play their second match at Lord's.
+The opportunity to play a women's match at Lord's resulted from lobbying by Rachael Heyhoe Flint, and was given extra impetus by England's victory in the 1973 Women's Cricket World Cup.
+England's Women XI had to wait another 11 years to play their second match at Lord's.
 The ground hosted the final of the ICC Women's Cricket World Cup in 1993 with England beating New Zealand to win the World Cup.
-The ground was not fully opened for the game and only 5,000 spectators were able to attend.
+The ground was not fully opened for the game with only 5,000 spectators attending.